docdoku/docdoku-plm/README.md

 ## Project support

-The Project is lead by the DocDoku team and is part of the [OW2 Consortium](http://ow2.org/).
+The Project is lead by the DocDoku team.

 ## Setting Up

 You have a full description of the [Installation Guide](https://github.com/docdoku/docdoku-plm/wiki/Installation-Guide).

-To know how to use the PLM, you can look at the [Quick Starter Guide](https://github.com/docdoku/docdoku-plm/wiki/Quick-Starter-Guide) or at the [User Guide](http://docdokuplm.com/docdoku-plm/user-guide/en/2.0/).
+To know how to use the PLM, you can look at the [Quick Starter Guide](https://github.com/docdoku/docdoku-plm/wiki/Quick-Starter-Guide) or at the [User Guide](http://docdokuplm.com/docdoku-plm/user-guide/en/2.5/).

 ## Coding

 You may fork or just clone the code on [GitHub](https://github.com/docdoku/docdoku-plm) and then compile and package it with Maven.